mariesaeter/cross-course-project-mariesaeter/README.md

 + The project's goal was to use what I had learned of HTML and CSS in action.
 + The website is built responsive without the use of any framework.
++ All design choices have been done by me, except from the logo which was given in the assignment.

 ## Built with
 + HTML